Were you referred to our site after purchasing a Foscam product?

 Chances are you were referred to us because you need/or want to access your camera at any time, but your network has a dynamic IP address.

 Luckily, your Foscam device comes preconfigured to support our dynamic DNS service.
 This service will post dynamic updates to your No-IP hostname when your Internet Service Provider decides to issue you a new IP address.

 To enable DDNS functions in your Foscam device you will first need to have a No-IP account and hostname created.
 If you have not created a No-IP account and hostname please refer to this tutorial.

 DDNS service: You will select your DNS service provider No-IP.

-DDNS User: Either your No-IP.com account username or email address.
+DDNS User: Enter either your No-IP account username or email address.

 That’s it!
-As long as your camera is actively running, the device will check your IP address every few minutes and if it has changed we will send a notification to your account and update the desired host with the new IP address.
-This, will essentially prevent you from losing a connection simply because your IP address changed.
+As long as your camera is actively running, the device will check your IP address every few minutes.
+If it has changed we will send a notification to your account and update the desired host with the new IP address.
+This will essentially prevent you from losing a connection simply because your IP address changed.

-To eliminate the 30 day expiration notice you may wish to upgrade to the No-IP Enhanced service.
+To eliminate the 30 day expiration notice you may want to upgrade to the No-IP Enhanced service.